 3) Snowboard Bindings.

 These bindings will screw directly into any skiboards with the 4 hole mounting pattern (4 inserts).
 As these bindings are often wider than the skiboards, the bindings may catch on the ground when doing deep lay over carves.
 Thus, snowboard bindings will need riser plates to lift them up enough to be off the ground.
-We now offer a special riser plate – the that
+We now offer a special riser plate that mounts to any

 4) AT Bindings.